 It’s the most amazing natural event you could hope to witness, but if you want your moment with the Sun, start planning now

-A Total Solar Eclipse is the most arresting astronomical event of them all, and it’s coming to America on Monday 21, August 2017.
-The Moon’s shadow will take 90 minutes to race across the USA from coast-to-coast – Oregon to South Carolina – for the first time since 1918, giving a glimpse to anyone standing on or near the Path of Totality.
+A Total Solar Eclipse is the most arresting astronomical event of them all, and it’s coming to South America on Monday, July 02, 2019.
+The Moon’s shadow will take 90 minutes to race across the continent – and the South Pacific – giving a glimpse to anyone standing on or near the Path of Totality.

 A rare celestial event, a Total Solar Eclipse occurs when a New Moon crosses the Sun as we see it, throwing a Moon-shadow onto the planet.
 If you stand under the path of that shadow, all of the Sun’s rays will be blocked out for a few minutes, and you’ll experience darkness in the day – even if it’s cloudy.